-- B7 The Panel must, for each season, - (a) supervise the calculation of the base milk price; and - (b) advise Fonterra as necessary on the application of the base milk price manual; and - (c) recommend to Fonterra the base milk price.71 - B8 The Panel may, as it considers necessary or desirable, make recommendations to Fonterra in respect of the milk price manual, including a recommendation that it should be amended and a recommendation that a proposed amendment should not be made. - B9 If the Board of Fonterra sets a base milk price other than in accordance with a recommendation by the Panel or in the absence of a recommendation by the Panel it must follow the process set out in s 150N. - B10 If the Board of Fonterra changes the base milk price after the Commission has made its report under s150P it must follow the process set out s 150R. - B11 If the Board of Fonterra does not amend the Manual in accordance with a recommendation by the Panel, contrary to a recommendation by the Panel or in the absence of a recommendation by the Panel, it must follow the process set out in s 150G.
+- B4 Under s 150F of DIRA Fonterra must maintain the Manual that sets out how the base milk price is calculated.
+The base milk price must be set in a way that is consistent with the principles set out in s 150C. - The Panel is established under s 150D of DIRA.
+The appointment of its members by Fonterra is prescribed in s 150E and must include two members who are nominated by the Minister and a fully independent chair.
+If the Panel chair is a member nominated by the Minister, the Minister can nominate a third member that Fonterra must appoint. - B6 The Panel must, for each season, - B6.1 supervise the calculation of the base milk price carried out by the external third party; - B6.2 advise Fonterra as necessary on the application of the base milk price manual; and - B6.3 recommend to Fonterra the base milk price.77 - B7 The Panel may, as it considers necessary or desirable, make recommendations to Fonterra in respect of the milk price manual, including a recommendation that it should be amended and a recommendation that a proposed amendment should not be made. - B8 If the Board of Fonterra sets a base milk price other than in accordance with a recommendation by the Panel or in the absence of a recommendation by the Panel, it must follow the process set out in s 150N. - B9 If the Board of Fonterra changes the base milk price after we have made our report under s 150P it must follow the process set out s 150R. - B10 If the Board of Fonterra does not amend the Manual in accordance with a recommendation by the Panel, contrary to a recommendation by the Panel or in the absence of a recommendation by the Panel, it must follow the process set out in s 150G. - B11 Fonterra must, for each season, appoint an external party to perform the base milk price calculation each year and change this person regularly.78

-71 DIRA, s 150(D)(3).
+77 DIRA, s 150(D)(3).